wmak/selenate/docs/getting_started/intro.rst

     java -jar selenium-server.jar

 and you should try running this regardless to check that everything is working.
-But Selenate will handle starting and stoppind this whenever you run a script, this is done in the declaration of the Selenate object
+Though for future runs Selenate will handle starting and stoppind this whenever you run a script, this is done in the declaration of the Selenate object

 .. code-block:: python